CAAPIM/Releases/README.md

 Use the new iOS MASRequestBuilder method to build a custom request to access an API.
 Build a request programmatically using MAS.invoke and add your own parameters.

 - [iOS Access APIs](mas.ca.com/docs/iOS/1.6.00/guides/#access-apis)

+### Support of session lock/unlock with iOS Face ID:

+Expanding our current support for iOS Fingerprint Session lock, the Mobile SDK integrates seamlessly with facial recognition technology introduced by Apple for iPhone X.

 ### Cordova enhancements